Geeksltd/MSharp.Docs/how-to/filesAndImages/interactiveImage.md

-# Click action on am image
+# Click action on an image

 ## Problem